-Our draft recommendation would result in around 75% of false alarms being charged at the full rate, and around 25% at a discounted rate.
+Our recommendation would result in around 75% of chargeable false alarms being charged at the full rate, and around 25% at a discounted rate.

-5.2.2 Systems being not fit-for-purpose mean that normal occupant activity can set off an alarm
+5.2.4 Systems being not fit-for-purpose mean that normal occupant activity can set off an alarm

 We recommend a discounted false alarm charge for certain activity-based causes - such as showering, cooking and the use of aerosols - on the assumption that a residential occupant may be best placed to reduce the future alarms.
-However, we note that there are cases where activity-based causes may be best addressed through with a change in design rather than occupant behaviour.
+However, we note that there are cases where activity-based causes may be best addressed with a change in design rather than occupant behaviour.

-We have heard from stakeholders that some alarms could arise from poorly placed or overly sensitive detectors which sound an alarm when occupants engage in normal activities.
-These may require solutions such as changing the type of detector, moving a detector or improving ventilation or extraction fans.
+As mentioned above, we have heard from stakeholders that some alarms could arise from poorly placed or overly sensitive detectors which sound an alarm when normal activities occur, including in residential premises.21 These may require solutions such as changing the type of detector, moving a detector or improving ventilation or extraction fans.
 These actions are typically the responsibility of a building owner.

 We recommend that FRNSW provides information to occupants and building owners that identifies where structural change could help to reduce false alarms.
-We also consider it could track the occurrence of this type of alarm and reach out to premises where there are repeat false alarms.
+This could include additional information on the website to inform occupants about these issues so they can address them with their landlord in the first instance.
+We also consider FRNSW could track the occurrence of this type of alarm and reach out to premises where there are repeat false alarms.